wigeria/sally-dashboard/docs/structure/outline.md

 The backend is built using Python 3 with the Flask framework.
 It revolves around using a PostgreSQL database for storing relational Bot data and a Redis database for acting as a message broker and task queue through the [Dramatiq](https://dramatiq.io/) Task Processing library.

 The backend and the tasks queue/worker(s) will be in a single container running in separate processes.
 Perhaps use supervisor for this.
+The tasks also communicate with the main flask process through a socket interface.

 The business model would be to serve this dashboard as a standalone set of docker-compose managed images, and after implementing a system for upload "plugins" (identified as python packages), create a dashboard for selling those plugins and other services such as hosting etc.